SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 phonological phrase =syn= major phrase =syn= intermediate intonational phrase accentual phrase =syn= minor phrase

+### IPA

+| and ‖ mark two pausas of phonic suprasegmental units lower and higher on the phonological hierarchy.

 ### units in detail

 #### the syllable